JoakimKv/arsmagica_seasons/README.md

 - python manage.py test arsmagica_seasons_app.tests.integration_test --keepdb --verbosity=2

 - The file 'integration_test.py' contains the tests to be run on the mysql databases on your local windows machine and not on your Ubuntu server.
+The tests should not be run on the ubuntu server as not to effect your real production database and if the test works on your local windows machine they will work on the ubuntu server, since they are using the same authorizations and the same endpoints.

 ## Author